-The electronic air cleaner terminal EAC-1 is energized with 115 vac whenever the blower motor BLWM is operating.
+The electronic air cleaner terminal EAC is energized with 115 vac when the blower motor BLWM is operating.

-When the thermostat is satisfied, the R-to-G-and-Y1 or R-to-G-and-Y1-and-Y2 circuits are opened.
-The outdoor unit stops, and the furnace blower BLWM and electronic air cleaner terminal EAC-1 will remain energized for an additional 90 seconds.
-Jumper Y1 to DHUM to reduce the cooling off-delay to 5 seconds.
-(See Figure 16)
+When the thermostat is satisfied, the R-to-G and-Y circuits are opened.
+The outdoor unit will stop, and the furnace blower motor BLWM will continue operating on the COOL speed for an additional 90 seconds.
+Jumper Y/Y2 to DHUM to reduce the cooling off-delay to 5 seconds.
+(See Figure 4)